Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E02-CPE.md

     module load cpe/23.12
     module load cpe/23.12
     ```

+    (but don't try this now or undo again by loading `cpe/25.03` twice or logging in again).

     So note that we do twice the same command as the first iteration does not always succeed to reload
     all modules in the correct version.
 Do not combine both lines into a single `module load` statement